groupvine/gv-api/README.md

     }
 ```

-The above member additions are equivalent to adding members with "role" property set to "x" or "Member".
+The above member additions are equivalent to adding members with
+"role" property set to "x" or "Member".
+I.e., if no "role" is field
+is included (either in the "fields" list or a particular member
+object), then ``` "role" : "x"``` is assumed.

 To then remove one of the above new members (i.e., with an empty role).